home-controller/homeauto_network/DESIGN.md

 - Storing the number of bits rather then converting to the message value works better as 0 can than be use to show the start of the next message.
 - We also need to keep the time spent in the ISR to the minimum.
 - [ ] Each time through the main loop remove any messages from the buffer.
+- [ ] Could also use a timer interrupt
 - Should only compleat messages be removed from the buffer, or compleat bytes or compleat messages.
 - I think I will go with for now having an array for 1 message and moving the message to the array as each field or byte is received.
-- so each time through the main loop:
+- so each time through the main loop(or timmer interrupt):
    1. Check if we are receiving a message 0b111
    1. If we are check if the time since last pin change is > max for 8 bits and if so reset vars and maybe rase an error.
    1. Move message bits from buffer to message if there there is room and we have enough.